elopio/docs/source/includes/_typeDefinitions.md

 * **`lostRep`** (string) AttoREP lost in losing Initial Reports/Crowdsourcers for Markets containing unclaimed ETH/REP.
 * **`unclaimedEth`** (string) Unclaimed attoETH fees from buying Participation Tokens or staking in Initial Reports/Crowdsourcers (even if the Outcome is not the Winning Outcome) of the specified Universe.
 * **`unclaimedForkEth`** (string) Unclaimed attoETH fees for staking in the Initial Report/Crowdsourcers of the Forked Market (even if the Outcome is not the Winning Outcome) of the specified Universe.
-* **`unclaimedForkRepStaked`** (string) Unclaimed attoREP staked in the Initial Report/Crowsourcers of the Forked Market (where the Outcome is the Winning Outcome) of the specified Universe.
+* **`unclaimedForkRepStaked`** (string) Unclaimed attoREP Staked in the Initial Report/Crowsourcers of the Forked Market (where the Outcome is the Winning Outcome) of the specified Universe.
 * **`unclaimedRepStaked`** (string) Unclaimed attoREP used to buy Participation Tokens or to stake in the Initial Report/Crowsourcers of the specified universe (where the Outcome is the Winning Outcome) of the specified Universe.
 * **`unclaimedRepEarned`** (string) Unclaimed attoREP used to stake in the Initial Report/Crowdsourcers of the specified universe (where the Outcome is Winning Outcome) of the specified Universe.